mod-audio/mod-host/README.md

 * urid
 * worker

-mod-host is part of [MOD project](http://portalmod.com).
+mod-host is part of the [MOD project](http://portalmod.com).

 Build
 -----

-mod-host use a simple Makefile to build the source code.
+mod-host uses a simple Makefile to build the source code.
 The steps to build and install are:

     make